Richard Ottaway: Europe

-Ottaway is a founding member of the European Mainstream Group, formed in February 2013 to articulate a positive Conservative attitude to Europe as set out by David Cameron in his Bloomberg Speech.
+Ottaway was a founding member of the European Mainstream Group, formed in February 2013 to articulate a positive Conservative attitude to Europe as set out by David Cameron in his Bloomberg Speech.

-As Chairman of the Foreign Affairs Committee, Ottaway presided over an inquiry into the Future of the EU and has pledged his support for the EU Referendum Bill.
-On 15 May 2013 he made the economic case for staying in the EU in the Queen’s Speech debate on economic growth.
+As Chairman of the Foreign Affairs Committee, Ottaway presided over an inquiry into the Future of the EU and supported a referendum on EU Referendum Bill.
+On 15 May 2013, he made the economic case for staying in the EU in the Queen’s Speech debate on economic growth.
 He answered his main opponent on the day in an article in ConservativeHome.

 Scrap Metal Dealers Act 2013

-In 2013, Ottaway celebrated the passing of his Private Member’s Bill to crack down on metal theft and the desecration of war memorials by tighter regulation of scrap metal yards, car breakers and anyone buying, selling and trading in scrap metal.
-Ottoway worked closely with the Home Office, Chief Constable Paul Crowther and Superintendent John McBride to bring about change.
-His interest in metal theft dated back to 2009, when thieves stole lead from a constituency parish church, causing tens of thousands of pounds worth damage to the building and the historic organ when rainwater trickled through.
+In 2013, Ottaway celebrated the passing of his Private Member’s Bill to crack down on metal theft and the desecration of war memorials by tighter regulation of scrap metal dealers.
+His interest in metal theft dated back to 2009, when thieves stole lead from a constituency parish church.

 The Bill won overwhelming support in both Houses as well as from the Government.
 It was backed by organisations including The Royal British Legion, War Memorials Trust, Church of England, Network Rail, BT, the Energy Networks Association, the Institute of Directors, the Federation of Small Businesses, Arts Council England, Tate Galleries, the Henry Moore Foundation, the Local Government Association, British Transport Police and the British Metals Recycling Association.
 It received Royal Assent on 28 February 2013 and was implemented on 1 October 2013, in time for the centenary of the outbreak of the First World War.